palandro/BeWithMars/README.md

 # Marsland
-Management repository for the VR application "Marsland" which is a VR application where you can learn about the Mars InSight Lander from NASA.
+Management repository for the VR application "Marsland" - a VR application where you can visit and learn about the Mars InSight Lander from NASA.

 Disclaimer:
 This project is not created or managed by NASA.
 This is a private project.

 Here you can find some info about the project and download some test apk's for the Oculus Quest.

-Note that the application is under development and even basic functionality is lacking at the moment.
+Please note that the application is under development and even basic functionality is lacking at the moment.

 If you want to know more about the Mars InSight Mission please visit: https://mars.nasa.gov/insight/

 ### Usage
 Locomotion schemes:
- - You can either walk freely
+ - Walk freely
- - or use smooth locomotion with: Left thumbpad
+ - or use smooth locomotion with the Left thumbpad on your hand controller

 Buttons:
  - A: Unfold/fold solar array